 To use n88tools, you simply activate the Anaconda environment.
-On Linux and macOS, this is done with
+On Linux and macOS, this is done with conda activate faim-9.0 activate faim-9.0

 On Windows, the command is

 You will have to activate the environment in each Terminal (or Command Prompt) in which you want to use Faim.